 When you choose an LED floor lamp, you also have several shade options.
 While some models, such as those with adjustable goosenecks, do not have shades, many LED floor lamps include shades.
 Metal and glass shades are durable options that complement most decors.
 However, if you prefer a more traditional look, there are also LED floor lamps with the classic linen shades often found on incandescent lamps.

-As you consider the different LED floor lamps on the market, you may find a basic model will suit all your needs.
+As you consider the different LED floor lamps on the market, you may find a basic model that will suit all your needs.
 However, if you like the idea of user-friendly features, some LED floor lamps include convenient extras.

 LED floor lamps with dimmers have simple touch controls that allow you to adjust the intensity of the light.
 A dimmer is quite useful in rooms where you need variable brightness throughout the day, from soft to bright light.